TritonDataCenter/rfd/rfd/0026/README.md

 #### New `volumes` property on VM objects

-A VM object that represents a Docker container mounting a shared volumes will store a reference to that volume in a new _indexable_ property named `volumes`.
+A VM object that represents a container mounting a shared volumes will store a reference to that volume in a new _indexable_ property named `volumes`.

 This will allow VOLAPI to perform an indexed search on VMAPI to determine what uses a given volume when handling operations that depends on a volume's usage,